Amherst College Special Seminar for 2015-16

 Other years: Offered in Spring 2012, Spring 2013, Spring 2014, Spring 2015

 239 The Place of Memory: Engaging History in the Digital World

 In this seminar, we will focus on one particular place – New England – in one historical moment, King Philip’s War (1675-8).
 We will explore the intersections of colonial American and Native American histories, relationships of exchange, and the breakdown in reciprocal relations that led to violent conflict.
 While learning about the war as a whole, the seminar will unravel multiple perspectives regarding the “end of the war.”
 Reviewing maps, documents, and place names, we will consider how “where” we stand impacts how we “see” the war and its “end.”
 Then, we will investigate whether the digital world might offer possibilities for presenting and representing these multiple points-of-view, considering how we might engage readers and researchers in multiple strands of inquiry through a rhizomatic, relational structure.
 This open-ended process of reading and writing, which lends itself to the web, is also reflective of Indigenous oral traditions, a key framework for our collaborative work.

 Students will work with primary documents (manuscripts, print texts and maps), and consider the network of people and places that can extend from a single document.
 They will pursue active, engaged research in primary and secondary texts.
 However, they will also have the opportunity to engage with contemporary historians and tribal communities who have studied this war closely.
 While assisting with research for the final chapter of an ongoing book project, students will also have the opportunity to design a website that will extend the life of the book beyond the printed page.

 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.

-Limited to six sophomores.
+Limited to 6 sophomores and juniors.
 Spring semester.
 Professor Brooks.